Good News 5 min read

 Life-Saving Defibrillators Installed Across Belfast City Centre in Public Safety Drive

-A significant public safety initiative has seen life-saving defibrillators installed at multiple locations throughout Belfast City Centre, with staff at local businesses and venues trained to use the equipment in an emergency — giving bystanders the power to help save lives before ambulances arrive.
+Life-saving defibrillators have been installed at multiple locations across Belfast City Centre, with staff at local businesses and venues trained to use them in an emergency — part of a coordinated drive to improve survival rates from sudden cardiac arrest by ensuring that help is available before ambulances arrive.

 Background